heypoom/heypoom/README.md

 I'm Phoomparin Mano, a developer from Bangkok, Thailand who loves TypeScript and everything terminal.
-I'm currently the VP of Engineering at BRIKL.
+I'm currently the VP of Engineering at Brikl.
 I'm learning Rust, Clojure, Kotlin and Elixir.

 ## Projects